Skip to main content

 Last update:

-For cloud load balancers, you can set up monitoring — collect and export OpenStack Octavia metrics in Prometheus format and connect Grafana to track metrics on dashboards.
+For cloud load balancers, you can customize monitoring — collect and export OpenStack Octavia metrics in Prometheus format and connect Grafana to track metrics on dashboards.

-To see the list of available metrics, see the table Octavia metrics in Prometheus format.
+To see a list of available metrics, see the Octavia Metrics table in Prometheus.

 Set up monitoring